jillesvangurp/inbot-datemath/README.md

 # Changelog

+ - 1.4 - Reimplement min and max to not depend on Instant.MIN or MAX since those dates are so far away that you get all sort of weird long overflows and other exceptions.
+Now returns LocalDateTime.of(0,1,1,0,0).toInstant(zoneId) or LocalDateTime.of(10000,1,1,0,0).toInstant(zoneId).
+ZoneId defaults to UTC unless you use a custom zoneId on the parse method.
  - 1.3 - support output with ms precision.
 Allows for a generic global precision to truncate dates.
  - 1.2 - support "min", "max", "distant past", and "distant future" expressions using Instant.MIN and Instant.MAX
  - 1.1 - now() method that acts as a drop in replacement for Instant.now() that can be influenced with two static methods so you can globally set the time in your tests.